5 Best Places to Camp on the Beach at Lake Powell

 Contact the Bullfrog Marina ahead of time to arrange travel to Halls Crossing.

-- No reservations to dry camp!
-First come, first serve
+No reservations are required to dry camp.
+It is on a first come, first serve basis.

 - Stanton Creek Campground